ASHFAQ-ISSAK/stock-trading-v1/presentation.md

    - How to track profits and losses

 ---
-## 10. Questions for Discussion ðŸ’­
+## 10. Questions for Discussion ’­

 1. Why do we need to store the transaction history?
 2. How does the program calculate profits and losses?